This Day in Black History: April 19, 2002

 Jarome Iginla, a Canadian, is a renowned professional hockey player and he is a member of the Pittsburgh Penquins.
 He was previously a member of the Calgary Flames between 1996 and 2013.

-On April 19, 2002, Iginla took home the Maurice Richard Trophy and the Art Ross Trophy as professional hockey’s points leader, the first Black man to attain that achievement.
-Earlier that season, Iginla made his first appearance in the NHL’s All-Star game, and he received a Gold medal for his home country, Canada, in the 2002 Winter Olympics.
+On April 19, 2002, Iginla took home the Maurice Richard Trophy and the Art Ross Trophy as the National Hockey League's points leader, the first Black man to attain that achievement.
+Earlier that season, Iginla made his first appearance in the NHL’s All-Star game, and he received a gold medal for his home country, Canada, in the 2002 Winter Olympics.